francoismichel/ssh3-spec/draft-michel-ssh3.md

 key authentication should be preferred to passwords.

-It is strongly recommended to deploy public TLS certificates on SSH3 servers.
+It is strongly recommended to deploy public TLS certificates on SSH3 servers in a similar way to classical HTTPS servers.
 Using valid TLS certificates on the server allows their automatic verification with no explicit user action required.
 Connecting an SSH3 client to a server with no valid cerificate exposes the user to the same risk incurred by SSHv2 endpoints relying on Host